alexharri/website/posts/canvas-to-ascii.md

   {"."}
 </AsciiScene>

-To compensate for this we can stagger the sampling circles vertically (e.g. lowering the left sampling circles and raising the right ones) and make them a bit larger.
+To compensate for this, we can stagger the sampling circles vertically (e.g. lowering the left sampling circles and raising the right ones) and make them a bit larger.
 This causes the cell to be almost fully covered while not causing excessive overlap across the sampling circles:

 <AsciiScene showGrid showSamplingCircles fontSize={150} rows={1.4} cols={1.8} hideSpaces>
   {"."}